ludcila/CHT-preCICE/documentation/user/coupling.md

 ## Location of the coupling data

-Depending on the solver, it might be more "natural" or easy to extract or apply the coupling data either at the faces or at the nodes.
+Depending on the solver, it is more "natural" or straightforward to extract or apply the coupling data either at the faces or at the nodes.
+This section describes the location of the data in the current implementation.

 ### Location of "read" data
 Data that is read from the coupling partner is applied as BC at the following locations: